mattv/resume/work_history.md

 * Migrated large scale CORBA system to a modern service oriented architecture.
 The migration included implementing an iterative software development process, as well as all the necessary refactoring to go from the fine-grained CORBA interfaces to the more coarse-grained SOA interfaces
 * Designed and developed a location-based services platform to allow for the quick and easy deployment of content to mobile users.
 The platform provides a common set of location-services, custom extension points, and a faceless data broker that facilitates delivery of content to a wide variety of devices and standards
 * Designed and developed a J2ME application used to provide driving direction and track field employee locations
+* Designed and developed a C# win 32 work order management system for a construction subcontractor.
+The system includes standard document management functionality as well as reporting and PDA support

  * Developed software engineering custom tooling, standards and practices
 * Implemented, customized and maintained brand-able system to support the development of advertising campaigns.
 Subsystems include; asset management, workflow, ticketing, reporting, and a skinnable interface